gsgallant/sequelburgerdump/README.md

 #Comments
 I enjoyed writing this app very much!
-I had even more fun created really unhealthy burgers and adding a "stomach pump" button at the top (the image).
+I had even more fun creating really unhealthy burgers and adding a "stomach pump" button at the top (the image).
 I added a little more functionality than what the basic assignment called for and that really didn't add a lot more work but it added a lot more fun!
+Handlebars is really a cool way to render from the server and even though this app looks like it might use JQuery, it uses NO JQUERY!!!
+All Handlebars!

 <p align="center">
 &copy; Greg Gallant